UMM-CSci-4553-S25/registry/README.md

 > [!TIP]
 > All templates provided for exercises in this course will have the registry already configured under the name `ec-course` using the local config file.
-> Feel free to skip the remainder of this section if you don't ever plan to use the provided crates any other cargo project you've created on your own.
+> Feel free to skip the remainder of this section if you don't ever plan to use the provided crates for any other cargo project you've created on your own.

 To add a registry, add a section according to the following template to any of those configurations: